 What is Pesto?

-Basil pesto, also known as “pesto alla Genovese,” is a vibrant and delicious sauce/spread originating from Genoa in the Liguria region of Italy.
-It’s a simple yet flavorful mixture, traditionally made by blending fresh basil leaves, garlic, pine nuts, Parmigiano-Reggiano (Parmesan cheese), Pecorino cheese, and extra-virgin olive oil in a mortar and pestle to release their full flavors.
-These days, pesto is typically made with the help and convenience of electronic tools like a food processor or blender.
+Pesto, also known as “pesto alla Genovese,” is an uncooked sauce originating in Genoa, Italy.
+It is traditionally made by blending fresh basil leaves, garlic, pine nuts, Parmigiano-Reggiano (Parmesan cheese), Pecorino cheese, and extra-virgin olive oil in a mortar and pestle until it reaches a smooth yet slightly textured paste.
+These days, pesto is typically made with the help of a food processor or blender.

-- Fresh basil: Fresh basil is paramount to achieving delicious basil pesto.
-Always purchase a little more than the recipe calls for, as some leaves may not be as fresh, and the stems should be removed before processing.
+Fresh basil is paramount to achieving delicious basil pesto.
+I recommend purchasing a little more than the recipe calls for, as some leaves may not be as fresh.
+Remove the stems before processing.

-- Fresh Garlic: Fresh, raw garlic adds a sharp, pungent kick to pesto, which is a great complement to the fresh basil, but don’t overdo it.
+Fresh Garlic: Fresh, raw garlic adds a sharp, pungent kick to pesto, which complements the fresh basil.
+But don’t overdo it.
 Too much raw garlic can overwhelm the sauce.

 How to Make Basil Pesto

-1. Prep the Fresh Basil: Trim the stems from approximately 3-4 packed cups of fresh basil.
-Discard the stems, then rinse the leaves in fresh, cool water and dry thoroughly (I like to wash and dry fresh herbs using a salad spinner).
+To begin, gather the ingredients and prepare the basil.
+Trim the stems from approximately 3-4 packed cups of fresh basil.
+Discard the stems, rinse the leaves in fresh, cool water, and dry them thoroughly (a salad spinner works great here).

-4. Season with Salt: Stir in salt to taste.
+Season with salt and squeeze of fresh lemon juice to taste.

-The most obvious choice is pesto pasta, but there are many more ways to use this fresh pesto sauce.
-Serve on pizza by swapping traditional pizza sauce for homemade basil pesto.
-Enjoy for breakfast with fried eggs, scrambled eggs, or an omelet.
-Enjoy it with your favorite proteins like shrimp, beef, or cheesy baked pesto mozzarella chicken.
-Drizzle over roasted veggies or toss in salads like this Caprese salad and fresh tomato salad.
+The most popular use for basil pesto is pasta, but there are many more ways to use this fresh pesto sauce.
+Enjoy it on pizza by swapping traditional red sauce for this homemade basil pesto.
+Serve it with fried or scrambled eggs, omelets, or quiche.
+Enjoy it with your favorite proteins, like shrimp, beef, or chicken (this baked pesto mozzarella chicken is delicious).
+Toss with roasted potatoes and veggies or add it to salads like this Caprese and fresh tomato salad.
+Spread it over sandwiches and grilled cheeses, swirl it into soup, like this yummy minestrone, or mix it into this cheesy mac n cheese or creamy alfredo sauce.

 Transfer leftover pesto to an airtight container and top with a thin layer of olive oil.
 The top layer of oil helps prevent the pesto from browning.
 Cover with plastic wrap, allowing the plastic wrap to touch the oil directly, and transfer to the refrigerator for up to 5 days.